johnBuffer/cpp-opencl-wrapper/README.md

 }
 ```

-Note that it is also possible to create a program from a file.
+Note that it is also possible to create a program **from a file**.
 In this case the code becomes
 ```cpp
 oclw::Program program = wrapper.createProgramFromFile("source_file.cl");
 ```

-# Exception
+# Exceptions
 When an OpenCL api call fails, an `oclw::Exception` is raised.
 It contains the error string corresponding to the OpenCL error code.

-For example if in the previous example one argument wasn't set, the std output would show this
+For example if in the previous example one argument **wasn't set**, the std output would show this
 ```
 Error: Cannot add kernel 'test' to command queue [CL_INVALID_KERNEL_ARGS]
 ```